awsdocs/elastic-beanstalk-samples/configuration-files/aws-provided/resource-configuration/README.md

 ### autoscaling-memory-utlization.config
 This configuration file will create custom cloudwatch metrics along with alarms to monitor memory usage of EC2 instances and Trigger auto-scale events based on cloud watch alarms.
 You can find more information about custom monitoring script here: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers-cw.html#customize-containers-cw-update-roles

+### autoscaling-memory-utlization-AL1.config
+This configuration file will create custom cloudwatch metrics along with alarms to monitor memory usage of EC2 instances and Trigger auto-scale events based on cloud watch alarms.
+You can find more information about custom monitoring script here: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers-cw.html#customize-containers-cw-update-roles.
+This configuration file only applies to environments running on Amazon Linux AMI (preceding Amazon Linux 2).
+For a configuration file that works with Amazon Linux 2 or later, see configuration file: [autoscaling-memory-utlization.config](autoscaling-memory-utlization.config).

 ### autoscaling-terminate-newest-instance.config
 Terminate newest instance in autoscaling group at the time of scale down event